Your relationship status

-Relationships registered in other countries aren’t recognised under Australian state or territory law.
-However, you can still use this evidence to show you and your partner are a couple in a de facto relationship.
+Australian state or territory law doesn’t recognise relationships registered in other countries.
+However, you can still use this evidence to show you and your partner are in a de facto relationship.

 De facto relationship

-A de facto relationship is where 2 people who aren’t married or in a registered relationship live together, or usually live together as a couple.
-We consider you and your partner are in a de facto relationship from the time you start living together as a couple.
-There is no minimum time period applied for a relationship to be seen as de facto.
+A de facto relationship is where you aren’t married or in a registered relationship but you have a relationship as a couple.
+We consider you and your partner are in a de facto relationship from the time you start living as a couple.
+There’s no minimum time period for a relationship to be de facto.

 A multiple relationship is when you have more than 1 partner at the same time.
-Your relationship with each partner will be assessed separately to determine if you’re a member of a couple.
+Your relationship with each partner will be assessed separately to decide if you’re a member of a couple.

-When we assess your claim for a payment, the income and assets of each of your partners will be used to determine your eligibility and payment rate.
-The lowest payable rate will be applied.
+When we assess your claim for a payment, we look at each of your partners’ income and assets.
+We use this to decide if you’re eligible and your payment rate.
+The lowest payment rate will apply.
 Your income and assets may equally affect the rate of payment of each of your partners.

 Living separately and apart

-We understand that living arrangements aren’t the same for all couples.
+We understand living arrangements aren’t the same for all couples.

 To be assessed as living separately and apart we need to confirm:

-- you and your partner are living apart either permanently or indefinitely, and
+- you and your partner are living apart permanently or indefinitely, and

 - there’s been an estrangement or breakdown in your relationship

-Generally, a physical separation as well as an emotional separation is required.
+Generally, there must be a physical as well as an emotional separation.

 Tell us about your relationships

-You need to tell us when your circumstances change, including changes to your relationships.
-If you don’t you may be paid the wrong amount and have to repay the money.
-Other penalties may also apply.
+You need to tell us when your circumstances change.
+This includes changes to your relationships.
+If you don’t, we may pay you the wrong amount and you’ll have to repay the money.
+There may be other penalties.

-If you’re a Centrelink customer use these forms to tell us when you start a relationship, or when it changes or ends.
+If you’re a Centrelink customer, use these forms to tell us when you start a relationship, when it changes or ends.